QuiltMC/developer-wiki/wiki/misc/worldtypes.md

 </br>
 </br>

 If you specified `minecraft:flat` in the generator type, `settings` is where you'll configure your superflat generation settings.
+More info about world presets using `settings` can be found [here](https://minecraft.wiki/w/Custom_world_preset#World_presets_with_settings).
 ```json
 "dimensions": {
   "minecraft:overworld": {